laurauntner/wikidata-to-cidoc-crm/README.md

 The scripts are developed in the context of the project [Sappho Digital](https://sappho-digital.com/) by [Laura Untner](https://orcid.org/0000-0002-9649-0870).

 The repository is under active development.
 Currently, the `authors` and `works` modules are available.
-The scripts model only basic information but can be dynamically extended.
+They model basic information based on data from Wikidata and can be dynamically extended.
+The modules can be used independently of each other, but a unification is also planned.

 Future modules will also model:
 - Textual relations using [INTRO](https://github.com/BOberreither/INTRO)